 It’s no secret that women are under-represented in the IT field.
-Although women make up a majority of U.S. college graduates, in 2009 they were awarded just 18% of Computer and Information Sciences undergraduate degrees.
-The Per Scholas Women in Tech program, now in its 3rd program year, was designed especially to address this industry diversity gap.
+Although women make up more than half of U.S. college graduates, in 2010 they were awarded just 14% of Computer and Information Sciences undergraduate degrees.
+Moreover, just 0.4 percent of female college freshmen say they intend to major in computer science.

 MORE ABOUT THIS TRAINING

 - Career Development Syllabus

 - CompTIA A+